threefoldfoundation/tft-stellar/docs/migration_from_tfchain/tfchaindwalletmigration.md

 Run the [tfchainaddressses.py](../../scripts/conversion/tfchainaddresses.py) script.
 This will list the adresses that need to be converted together with the amounts they hold.

-Filter the output from the `stellaraddressesfromseed` tool  based on this information curl the[ThreeBotPackages/conversion-service](../../ThreeBotPackages/conversion-service) endpoints for the needed addresses.
+Filter the output from the `stellaraddressesfromseed` tool  based on this information and curl the [ThreeBotPackages/conversion-service](../../ThreeBotPackages/conversion-service) endpoints for the needed addresses.